stevenlin510/Enhanced_PCU/README.md

-# Enhanced Point Cloud Upsampling via Multi-branch Network and Attention Fusion
+# Enhanced Point Cloud Upsampling using Multi-branch Network and Attention Fusion
 [COSITE 2021](https://ic-cosite.org/) | [Paper](https://ieeexplore.ieee.org/document/9649506)

-- This is an official **Pytorch** implentation for **Enhanced Point Cloud Upsampling via Multi-branch Network and Attention Fusion** by Wei-Cheng Lin.
+- This is an official **Pytorch** implentation for **Enhanced Point Cloud Upsampling using Multi-branch Network and Attention Fusion** by Wei-Cheng Lin.

 ## Preparation